Man jailed for life for murder in oldest double jeopardy case

 He was tried on circumstantial evidence in 1976 but was cleared of murder.

-McGrory was tried again after swabs from Ms Montgomery's body proved to be a one-in-a-billion DNA match to him.
+McGrory was tried again after swabs from the teenager's body proved to be a one-in-a-billion DNA match to him.

-The teenager's body was found by her father, Robert Montgomery, in their living room in Offord Road on 2 June 1975.
+Jacqui's body was found by her father, Robert Montgomery, in the living room of their home in Offord Road on 2 June 1975.

 She had suffered fatal stab wounds and blunt-force trauma to her face, and had been strangled with the flex of an iron.